2 Min Read

 (Adds detail, quote)

-A formal investigation was launched by the CMA's predecessor, the Office of Fair Trading (OFT), last year
+A formal investigation was launched by the CMA's predecessor, the Office of Fair Trading (OFT), last year following a complaint.

 All four companies denied the allegations.

 "Having carefully reviewed the evidence in this case, including the parties' representations, we have decided that there are no grounds for action by the CMA," said Philip Marsden, chair of the Case Decision Group.
 (Reporting by James Davey; editing by Kate Holton)